MinatoNamikaze02/jargon/README.md

 Privacy policies are essential documents that outline how an organization collects, uses, and protects user data.
 Analyzing these policies manually can be time-consuming and challenging due to their length and complex language.
 Therefore, this project leverages natural language processing techniques, specifically NER, to automate the analysis process.

+This contextual understanding helps disambiguate potential ambiguities that may arise from analyzing complex textual data.

-- This is but a primitive approact to the solution
+This is but a primitive approach to the solution

 ## Dependencies